The Best Places to Buy Indonesian Rupiah in New Zealand

 - Always ask for a better rate.
 We've found you can often get a better deal just by asking, particularly if you're buying more than $100

 Most banks do exchange currency.
 The issue is that they often have high fees, and don't offer very good rates.
 It's always better to compare rates elsewhere before deciding, but as a standard rule it's best to avoid your bank.
-Especially for a popular currency like Indonesian Rupiah.
+Especially for a popular currency like the Indonesian Rupiah.

 Yes, you can buy currency at the airport.
 But that doesn't mean you should.
 While it's convenient, it's also very expensive.